My minivan driver cursed in Thai as we rolled to a stop somewhere between Chiang Mai and Vientiane, Laos.

 Wow.
 Every traveler knows that places change.
 And every smart traveler knows to receive a place in the raw rather than comparing it to the first time they visited.
 Falling into the sticky web of comparison is a sure recipe for moody grumblings.
 I became entangled, but fortunately still managed to sprinkle in some enjoyment between bitter well-back-in-the-old-days complaints.

 No return visit to a country can match up to the initial honeymoon feeling of your first time.
-I expected the excitement and good people I enjoyed the first time in 2006, but instead found a nagging, hair-in-rollers country planted in front of a soap opera with cigarette dangling from lips telling me to take out the trash.
+I expected the excitement and good people I enjoyed in 2006.
+Instead, I found a nagging, hair-in-rollers country planted in front of a soap opera with cigarette dangling from lips telling me to take out the trash.
 Oh, and pay $2 for the opportunity to do so.

 Yep, the honeymoon was over.